ZejunMa/Magic-Mirror/README.md

 ```

 Attention: Make sure the Cuda runtime version is lower than 12.1.
 In our project environment, we build everything based on CUDA Toolkit 12.1.
 The default command from the official website will automatically install the latest version of PyTorch, this might cause an incompatible issue with poseMM.
-We recommend installing CUDA runtime 12.1 and using the command given above.
+We would recommend that you install CUDA runtime 12.1 and use the command given above.

 Step4: Install MMEngine and MMCV using MIM.
 ```